vdaas/vald/docs/user/get-started.md

     ```

     <details><summary>Example output</summary><br>
-    If the deployment is successful, you can check the following information.
+    If the deployment is successful, all Vald components should be running.

     ```bash
     NAME                                       READY   STATUS    RESTARTS   AGE